Understanding the Greatest Common Factor (GCF) of 8 and 32: A Deep Dive

 -

 Simplifying Fractions: The GCF is used to simplify fractions to their lowest terms.
-For example, the fraction 32/8 can be simplified by dividing both the numerator and denominator by their GCF (8), resulting in the simplified fraction 4/1 or simply 4.
+Here's one way to look at it: the fraction 32/8 can be simplified by dividing both the numerator and denominator by their GCF (8), resulting in the simplified fraction 4/1 or simply 4.

 -